Updated 11/5 with the December Public Forum topic.

 - If you are listed as "stand by" for any round, always wait close to the ballot table until all ballots have been assigned.

-Extemp prep will take place in the Garrett Conference Center Ballroom on the second floor.
+Extemp prep will take place in the Faculty House, next door to Garrett Conference Center.
 The use of computer files is allowed; however, the use of internet for research during prep time is strictly prohibited.
 Western Kentucky University is not responsible for any damage or theft of personal/team property left unattended in the Extemp prep room or anywhere else on campus.

 An IE critic covers 6 slots.
 If you do not bring enough judges, there is a hefty uncovered judge fee.
 In other words, please attempt to fulfill your commitment.
 If your school can supply judges beyond your commitment we will be happy to discuss possible reductions in entry fees.